Pancreatic Cancer: After The Diagnosis

 What Causes Pancreatic Cancer?

-About one in 76 people will develop pancreatic cancer.
 As with many types of cancer, the causes of pancreatic cancer are simply not known.
 Although certain pancreatic cancer risk factors have been identified, there is no complete understanding of the disease.

 Pancreatic cancer develops when a cell in the pancreas acquires damage to its DNA that causes it to behave and multiply abnormally (no one knows exactly how this process happens).
 A single cancer cell grows and divides rapidly, becoming a tumor that does not respect normal boundaries in the body.
 Eventually, cells from the tumor can travel elsewhere in the body (metastasize) through the blood or lymphatic system.